 - Organizations that have a current, outstanding grant with the Community Foundation, unless special circumstances apply.

-If you are seeking funds for a charitable project or organization that does not seem to fit the above criteria, please contact the Community Foundation staff.
+If you are seeking funds for a charitable project or organization that does not seem to fit the above criteria, you are welcome to contact the Community Foundation staff.
 We may be able to recommend other potential funding sources, including one of the Community Foundation’s donor-advised funds.

 Who Can Apply?

-The Outer Banks Community Foundation will consider Community Enrichment Grants to faith-based and religious entities for projects that address the needs of the wider community.
+Faith-Based and Religious Entities: The Outer Banks Community Foundation will consider Community Enrichment Grants to faith-based and religious entities, including churches, for projects that address the needs of the wider community.
 We will not award Community Enrichment Grants for projects that primarily seek to promote religious beliefs or attempt to recruit new members to a particular religion.
-Please call our staff before applying.
+We will generally not award grants to churches for projects or assets that would primarily benefit the members of a single congregation or religion.
+Please contact our staff before starting an application.

 The Outer Banks Community Foundation does not discriminate on the basis of race, color, religion, age, gender, national origin, or disability.